paillave/Etl.Net/docs/docs/tutorials/3-trackAndCheck.md

 processRunner.DebugNodeStream += (sender, e) => { };
 ```

-The eventargs contains a chunk of values (max 1000 values per chunks) in the property `TraceContents`, and the name of the node that emitted it in the property `NodeName`.
+The event args `e` contains a chunk of values (max 1000 values per chunks) in the property `TraceContents`, and the name of the node that emitted it in the property `NodeName`.

 Placing a breakpoint in the event handler permits to see all the values that are processes within the ETL.
 Applying the following condition on the breakpoint will show only chunks of data issued by the node that parses csv files: